jalalah/389Rfall18/week/4/writeup/README.md

 *garbage; ls*

-After uncovering this, it's obvious Kreuger's new shell is vulnerable to a Command Injection attack.
+Now, it's obvious Kreuger's new shell is vulnerable to a Command Injection attack.
 I set out to find out what was allowing extra commands to be executed.

 With further exploring, I uncovered the shell Krueger is using to check uptime.
 The shell, named *container_startup.sh*, was located in the opt directory.
 In Krueger's shell, he's accepting *everything* the user types into the command line as input.
 This is why the server allows you to execute commands beyond what Krueger intended to be executed.